 - Researching music and the mind, with a focus on using music to help veterans with PTSD

 - Organizing a concert to celebrate the 140th birthday of Charles Ives, featuring Blair faculty and student performers

 - Investigating current trends in audience engagement in classical music in order to understand best practices for increasing and expanding engagement

 Students may also gain valuable experience by receiving academic credit for an internship.
 Opportunities are available throughout Nashville in the academic year, or students may intern anywhere in the summer.
-Students have interned at: Nashville recording studios, National Public Radio, the Nashville Symphony, the National Music Festival, and the Washington National Opera.
+Students have interned at: Nashville recording studios, National Public Radio, the Nashville Symphony, the National Music Festival, the Washington National Opera, and more.

 The Blair School of Music is home to internationally known faculty soloists and ensembles, and the Blair School’s faculty performers, composers, ethnomusicologists, and musicologists are among the most respected in their fields.
 Their dedication to teaching and a low student/faculty ratio provide students the personal attention that fosters maximum musical growth and understanding.